Abstract:

 4000-

-4200 m) altitudes.
-The following suggestions are proposed: (1) Construct monitoring trails in high-altitude areas to facilitate routine patrols and regular species monitoring; (2) Establish monitoring stations to ensure long-term scientific research.
+4200 m) respectively.
+The following suggestions were proposed: (1) Construction of monitoring trails at high altitude areas to facilitate routine patrols and regular species monitoring; (2) Establishment of monitoring stations to ensure long-term scientific research.